International Academy of Wood Science

 The International Academy of Wood Science (IAWS) is an international academy and a non-profit assembly of wood scientists, recognizing all fields of wood science with their associated technological domains and securing a worldwide representation.

-Since June 2023, the academy is represented by Dr. Stavros Avramidis, a Greek-Canadian professor and wood scientist who serves as the 19th President of the IAWS, and, also by Dr. Ingo Burgert, a German-Swiss wood scientist, who is presently the elected vice-president for the period 2023–2026.
+Since June 2026, the academy is represented by Ingo Burgert, a German-born Swiss wood scientist, who is presently the 20th elected president of the IAWS, while the present vice-president is Andreja Kutnar, from the University of Primorska, Slovenia.

 History

 The academy was first established on June 2, 1966, at the Centre Technique du Bois in Paris.

-The development and establishment of the International Academy of Wood Science involved many people, but the individual who decided to found a wood academy was Professor Franz Gustav Kollmann, who had studied in the Wood Research (German: Holzforschung) department at the Technical University of Munich, Germany, and was then working in industry.
+The development and establishment of the International Academy of Wood Science involved many people, but the individual who decided to found a wood academy was Franz Gustav Kollmann, who had studied in the Wood Research (German: Holzforschung) department at the Technical University of Munich, Germany, and was then working in industry.
 He was also the first elected President of the academy in the years 1966–1972.

 Since 1967, the official scientific journal of the IAWS is the journal of Wood Science and Technology.

 Objectives

 The Academy aims to advance the field of wood science globally by fostering coordinated progress and enhancing its reputation.
-One of the primary ways it does this is by selecting and honoring exceptional wood scientists as Fellows.
-This recognition celebrates significant contributions to wood science and encourages excellence in research and scholarly publishing.
-Additionally, the Academy organizes yearly plenary gatherings, which include administrative sessions and scientific presentations, typically held as international conferences.
+Basic priority of the Academy is to honor exceptional wood scientists as Fellows.
+This type of recognition simply acknowledge contributions to wood science and highlights the excellence in research and technology.
+Additionally, the Academy organizes several gatherings every year, which include scientific sessions and presentations.

-Fellows of the International Academy of Wood Science (FIAWS) are experts actively involved in wood-related research across a wide spectrum.
-Their election is a mark of outstanding scientific achievement and integrity.
-Current Fellows nominate and assess candidates, and the executive committee decides how many new members are accepted each year based on these evaluations.
+Fellows of the International Academy of Wood Science (named as FIAWS) are wood experts who have been involved in wood-related research in various sub-areas of wood science and technology.
+Their election in the Academy is a mark of high scientific achievement.
+Current Fellows nominate some excellent candidates every year, and all of the current IAWS Fellows vote to select the new members.

 Fellows of the IAWS are expected to: